About

 As an Enabler

-In addition to her creative practice, Brwn Girl in the Ring has worked and volunteered in the arts, culture and tourism sector for 17 years - she’s a programme enabler and facilitator and deeply believes in cultivating compassion leadership, work focussed on driving equitable change and making space for people to be their authentic selves.
+In addition to her creative practice, Brwn Girl in the Ring™ has worked and volunteered in the arts, culture and tourism sector since the early 2000s - she’s a programme enabler and facilitator and deeply believes in cultivating compassion leadership, work focussed on driving equitable change and making space for people to be their authentic selves.

 She’s part of the team behind the More than a Moment pledge; is an alumni of Dr Rosales Meza’s Decolonial healing collective and graduate of the Village Auntie’s Foundational Womanhood rites of passage programme.
 She’s formerly board member for the Crown Prosecution Service scrutiny panel (East Midlands) for hate crime and violence against women and girls and Projects Director for Transforming Narratives, an four year programme connecting artists and organisations between Birmingham, Pakistan and Bangladesh.